influxdata/docs-v2/content/influxdb/v2/install/_index.md

 {{< req text="Recommended:" color="magenta" >}}: Before you open and install packages and downloaded files, use SHA checksum verification and GPG signature verification to ensure the files are intact and authentic.
-SHA checksum and GPG signature verification are complementary checks.

-The InfluxDB installation instructions include steps to verify downloaded packages and binaries.
+InfluxDB installation instructions for some OS versions include steps to verify downloaded files before you install them.

+For more information about SHA and GPG verifications, see the following:

+{{< expand-wrapper >}}

-### Choose the InfluxData key-pair for your OS version
+{{% expand "Choose the InfluxData key-pair for your OS version" %}}

-_Before running the installation steps, substitute the key-pair compatible with your OS version:_
+_Before running the installation steps, substitute the InfluxData key-pair compatible with your OS version:_

 For newer releases (for example, Ubuntu 20.04 LTS and newer, Debian Buster